ANTAGONISTIC MENTORS

 by Dr. Gabor Mate

 Here is a seventeen minute chat with Dr. Gabor Mate (author of "The Myth of Normal") where he speaks of the universal nature of childhood suffering.
 It's normal to suffer and develop coping mechanisms, he says.
 We all do it.
-The key to a healthy psyche, he shares however, is to in adulthood shed the coping mechanisms we built so that we may relate authentically to self and the world around us.
+The key to a healthy psyche, however, is in adulthood that these mechanisms are shed so that we may relate authentically to self and the world around us.
 Here is Dr. Mate:

 ANTAGONISTIC MENTORING PRACTICE